Lying Aversion and Vague Communication: An Experimental Study: Analysis

 The intuition behind Proposition \ref{pr:use_vague} is that there exist agents with moderately high intrinsic lying aversion type $t$ who would prefer to be truthful while increasing the monetary payoff.
 Therefore, in their messages, they include higher numbers apart from their true observations.
 For these agents, such messages strictly dominate any precise lie.

-In comparison with the unrestricted communication environment in which we are interested, a particularly useful element when analyzing a restricted communication environment is the assumption that there always exists a positive mass of truth-tellers for each observation $i$.
-While this assumption is sufficiently plausible in many contexts, it aids us especially in eliminating less interesting equilibria by uniquely characterizing off-path beliefs.
-Thus, we are able to make sharp equilibrium predictions even in the case of the non-anonymous environment.
+In comparison with the unrestricted communication environment in which we are interested, a particularly useful element when analyzing a restricted communication environment is the observation that there always exists a positive mass of truth-tellers for each observation $i$ due to the assumption about the distribution of the intrinsic aversion $t$.
+While this assumption is sufficiently plausible in many contexts, GKS and KS showed that it aids us especially in uniquely characterizing the audience's posterior belief in all equilibria.\footnote{For more details, please refer to the proof of Lemma 1 in \textcite{Gneezy2018} where the posterior belief $\rho$ pertaining to all equilibria must be unique when the social identity matters, or $\gamma >0$ in our model specification.} Thus, we are able to make sharp equilibrium predictions even in the case of the non-anonymous environment.
 This, however, is unfortunately not the case when we relax the message space to allow vague messages: the richer message space induces multiplicity in agents’ reporting strategies and the audience's off-path beliefs.
 We illustrate this point with the following examples.

 \begin{EX} Consider the case where $\gamma>\frac{N-1}{2}$.
 Then this case in which all agents report the vaguest messages $\{1, 2, \dotsc, N\}$, such that $\rho(J) =1$ only when $J = \{1, 2, \dotsc, N\}$ and $0$ otherwise, is an equilibrium. \end{EX}